bgopi23/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * Any fields can be searched.
-* Multiple fields can be search in one command
+* Multiple fields can be searched in one command
     * All fields must match (e.g `find n/Wendy p/91234567` will match with a contact whose name contains `wendy` and phone number contains `91234567`)
 * All fields except `TAG` will be matched based on substring (e.g `Wen` will match `Wendy`)
 <div markdown="block" class="alert alert-warning">:warning: **Take note:**